hpanago/satori/README.md

-# satori
+# satori (悟り)
-A filesystem image suite
+A 'forensic oriented' filesystem image suite!

+"Satori" is a Japanese Buddhist term for awakening, "comprehension; understanding" [...] enlightment. (en.wikipedia.org/wiki/Satori)

+It is named after the

 Satori has 3 basic tools:
 <br>satori-imager</br>